 - Documentation should be signed, dated, and on organization (employer, doctor, court, etc) letterhead.

 - Can include (but are not limited to):

 - Court documents

 - Signed and dated letter from doctor

-- Document issued by a third-party, such as school, hospital, company, etc
+- Document issued by a third-party, such as school, hospital, company, etc.

-Documents that are handwritten and from friend, coworker, neighbor, etc are not accepted as support for an administrative withdrawal.
+Documents that are handwritten and from friend, coworker, neighbor, etc. are not accepted as support for an administrative withdrawal.
 Documents provided must align with the dates and extenuating circumstances stated in this form.

 Failure Administrative Withdrawal (FAW)

 Students who receive the FAW grade will have failed the course, owe the course tuition and fees and be administratively withdrawn from the course once midterm grades are posted.
 The FAW grade will be reflected on the student’s official LCCC transcript and will be calculated as an F grade with 0.00 credit point per semester hour.
 Students who believe they have received the FAW grade in error should contact the course instructor.
-Students have the right to appeal all grades and details on the appeal process can be found in Grade and Course Expectation and Appeals section of the Catalog.
+Students have the right to appeal all grades.
+Details on the appeal process can be found in Grade and Course Expectation and Appeals section of the Catalog.